Imanm02/MicromasterDiscounts-JsonToExcel/README.md

 from openpyxl.utils import get_column_letter
 \```

-2. **Reading and Parsing the JSON Data**: The script reads the JSON file into a Python dictionary and then normalizes it into a DataFrame.
+2. **Loading and parsing JSON file**: The script reads the JSON file into a Python dictionary and then normalizes it into a DataFrame.

 \```python
 with open('Installments.json', 'r', encoding='utf-8') as file: